KevinNguyen4/Pokemon/README.md

 2-Scrape Pikalytics for moves/items each format->Put in DB for the ones you find, but don't replace(some aren't in national dex for gen 9)
     which also gets u the most recent data
-3-See how to update it instead of dropping and redoing it each time lol 4-fix the abilities(for the specific pokemon and cleaning the "GenIV+" from the data)
-    add logic for resistances/immunities/weaknesses based on ability 5-filter for stats(needs a little work)(sorting by number makes it wacky) 6-Search and Clear buttons font size are a little different?
+3-See how to update it instead of dropping and redoing it each time lol 4-add logic for resistances/immunities/weaknesses based on ability 5-filter for stats(needs a little work)(sorting by number makes it wacky) 6-Search and Clear buttons font size are a little different?
 7-filters for typing, stats? weaknesses/resistances, to search up by(like an advanced search)